 Oh the dreaded backlinks!
-How we hate to ask for them as bloggers!
-Reaching out to high domain authority blogs is time consuming and takes an enormous amount of effort.
-Asking for them almost seems to require an air of humility as well.
+Such a tedious and time consuming task.
+Reaching out to high domain authority blogs takes an enormous amount of effort.
+Asking for a link back to your website almost seems to require an air of humility as well.
 “Choose me!”
-However Google still determines backlinks as the major indicator as the authority of a blog.
+However Google still determines backlinks as the major indicator of the authority and quality of a website.
 The more backlinks you have, the higher you rank in search results.
-There’s many forms and variations to outreach link building and the good news is, it doesn’t have to be so complicated.
+There’s many forms and variations to outreach link building and the good news is, it doesn’t have to be so darn complicated.

 Plenty of services offer to get backlinks for you and it sure sounds appealing but you must be careful.
 You can get penalized by Google for this.
 Then you will lose whatever ranking you currently have and be at square one all over again.

 The post contains some affiliate links.
 Please read my disclaimer for more information.

 Now you don’t just want any ole’ website to link to yours do you?

 Some of the main reasons for backlinks are: